 Dermatitis is a general term for skin inflammation.
-With dermatitis, your skin will typically look dry, swollen, and red.
-Depending on the type of dermatitis you have, causes vary.
+With dermatitis, your skin will typically look dry, swollen, and discolored.
+The causes of dermatitis vary between types.
 However, it’s not contagious.

 Contact your doctor for an appointment if your skin is infected, painful, or uncomfortable, or if your dermatitis is widespread or isn’t getting better.

-- Contact dermatitis.
-Contact dermatitis happens when a substance touches your skin and causes an allergic reaction or irritation.
-These reactions can develop further into rashes that burn, sting, itch, or blister.
+Contact dermatitis happens when a substance touches your skin and causes an adverse reaction.
+These reactions can develop into rashes that burn, sting, itch, or blister.

-- Dyshidrotic dermatitis.
-In this type of dermatitis, the skin can’t protect itself.
+In dyshidrotic dermatitis, the skin cannot protect itself.
 This results in itchy, dry skin, often accompanied by small blisters.
-It occurs mainly on the feet and hands.
+It occurs mainly on the feet and hands, and may also occur in people who perspire heavily in these areas.

-- Seborrheic dermatitis.
-Also known as cradle cap in babies, this type is most common on the scalp, though it can also occur on the face and chest.
-It often causes scaly patches, red skin, and dandruff.
+People may refer to seborrheic dermatitis as cradle cap when it occurs in infants.
+This type of dermatitis is most common on the scalp, though it can also occur on the face, chest, and around the ears.

 Some other types of dermatitis include: